rh0kzy/repost-remover/README.md

 # TikTok Repost Remover

-A Python tool that automatically detects and removes reposts from your TikTok account.
+A Python tool that automatically detects and removes **TikTok reposts** from your account.

+## What are TikTok Reposts?

+**TikTok reposts** are videos that you've shared from other creators to your own profile.
+They:
+- Appear with a "repost" label
+- Show the original creator's name
+- Are found in the "Reposts" tab on your profile
+- Are NOT your original content

+This tool helps you clean up your profile by removing these shared videos.

 ## Features

-- 🔍 **Smart Detection**: Uses image hashing and content analysis to identify reposts
+- 🔍 **Smart Detection**: Finds all reposts in your Reposts tab
-- 🤖 **Automated Removal**: Automatically deletes detected reposts
+- 🤖 **Automated Removal**: Uses TikTok's official "Remove repost" feature
-- 🔐 **Secure Login**: Safe authentication using your TikTok credentials
+- 🔐 **Secure Login**: Safe authentication with manual verification support
 - 📊 **Progress Tracking**: Real-time progress updates with detailed logging
-- ⚙️ **Customizable**: Configurable similarity thresholds and batch processing
+- ⚙️ **Manual Selection**: Choose which reposts to remove
+- 🛡️ **Safe Operation**: Only affects reposts, never your original content

 ## Installation